 Frecious Slowjuice is an organic screw-pressed juicery on a mission: Help people eat more vegetables.
 Or in this case, drink them.

 And who’s a better target for this mission than kids?
 We’ve been trying to make them eat vegetables for centuries anyway, so it’s about time we try a different approach.
 But liquid or solid, the challenge remains the same: how to get kids onboard with this?

 The kids juices are made with youngsters aged 3-12 in mind.
-We were already over our heads trying to make them drink vegetabe juices, so to add insult to injury and call 10, 11 and 12 year olds kids on top of everything felt like a little too much.
+We were already over our heads trying to make them drink vegetable juices, so to add insult to injury and call 10, 11 and 12 year olds kids on top of everything felt like a little too much.

 So after careful consideration, and some quick user-research, we decided to call the line Young instead, because nobody minds being called young, am I right?